davidbarone/parser/README.md

 ```
 In this example, the IEnumerable<Token> object has been collapsed up the tree, and is now referenced at `fbb.Properties["fb"].`.

-**Note that a constraint applies that a rule must not contain a mixture of blank/non blank aliases.
-If a blank alias is specified, then ALL symbols in the rule must also have a blank alias.**
+*Note that a constraint exists that a rule must not contain a mixture of blank/non blank aliases.
+If a blank alias is specified, then ALL symbols in the rule must also have a blank alias.*

 Making a further modification to the grammar:
 ```